KRohilla/Diabetes-Prediction-System-using-ML/README.md

 The model's effectiveness is assessed using metrics like accuracy, precision, recall, and F1-score.
 Cross-validation techniques can further ensure the model's robustness.

 <br><strong> Saving the Model</strong> <br>
-<br>Once trained, the model can be saved using a serialization technique like pickle.
+Once trained, the model can be saved using a serialization technique like pickle.
 This allows the model to be stored and reused without needing to retrain it each time.

 <br><strong> Deployment Using Streamlit</strong> <br>
 The saved model can be deployed as a web application using the Streamlit library.
 Streamlit provides an easy way to create an interactive interface where users can input features and get predictions.
 This makes the model accessible to a broader audience.